 Black tonometer and heart on a wooden table on a blue background

 Ever wonder if menopause and high blood pressure are connected?
-You’re not alone.
+You would be right.

 Many women notice changes in their bodies as they move into midlife—hot flashes, mood swings and fatigue.
 But one of the things that can easily be missed is a rise in blood pressure.